-Lake Technical Center is a conversion charter technical center sponsored by the Lake County School Board.
-LTC's mission is to meet the educational needs of the community by offering a variety of high quality career technical training opportunities.
-Currently, all 26 postsecondary career certificate programs offered are supported by advisory committees who assist in ensuring the programs meet industry standards and are relevant to the workforce needs in the region.
-The career training programs are competency based and follow the standards set by the state.
-The majority of the students enrolled at Lake Tech are adults; however, secondary students may dually enroll in LTC's career certificate programs simultaneously earning both secondary and postsecondary credit.
+Lake Technical Center (LTC) is a conversion charter technical center sponsored by the Lake County School Board.
+Its main campus is located in Eustis.
+LTC's mission is to meet the educational needs of the community by offering a variety of high-quality career-technical training opportunities.
+Currently, 26 postsecondary career certificate programs are offered.
+All

-&lt;sup>3 FCTC charter, page 2.
+3 FCTC charter, page 2.